ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * Authentication-Method - Method of authentication (The only value currently supported is "token").
 * Authentication-Token - API key token

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.
+The Properties object creates definitions which are used to interact with the Internet of Things Foundation server.

 The following code shows how to create a ManagedDevice instance,